-In November 2013 Leighton Linslade Town Council gave a local resident, Dawn Love, permission to create a permaculture garden that also reflected the theme of remembrance in the northern ‘arm’ of the gardens.
+In November 2013 Leighton Linslade Town Council gave a local resident, Dawn Love, permission to create a permaculture garden that also reflected the theme of remembrance in the northern ‘arm’ of the garden.
 The turf was dug out by members of South Bedfordshire Friends of the Earth with the help of other local residents, allotment-holders from the Wyngates allotments, and volunteers from Spencer Rail, who were building the lifts at the station at the time.
 The work started in December 2013 and was complete by April 2014.

 Cutting the first beds.